manny20/dbmg_project/README.md

 This script will download and unzip the data, format the files, and upload them to your MongoDB local instance.
 You will then have a database "dbmg" with 5 tables of the FSQ data!

-### 4 : Play w/ the data and try running some of our analysis.
+### 4 : Play w/ the data and try running some of our analyses.

 https://github.com/htpeter/dbmg_project/blob/master/FSQ%20Analysis%20Notebook.ipynb